ncarboni/arthistorydata/docs/modelling.md

 **Modelling Note**

 > *CRM does provide a property for encoding a preferred identifier, P48 has preferred identifier, but the range is E42 Identifier, a subclass of E41 Appellation, therefore it cannot be used for encoding the preferred appellation.
-While it can be used at least for the preferred we opted for standard solution for both classes*
+While it can be used at least for the preferred we opted for a standard solution for both classes*
-> While the use of skos:prefLabel was considered, it was easily rejected because if a persons has multiple appellation, skos:prefLabel would not identify the preferred one, but only the preferred string of text of that specific appellation.
+> While the use of skos:prefLabel was considered, it was easily rejected because if a person has multiple appellations, skos:prefLabel would not identify the preferred one, but only the preferred string of text of that specific appellation.

 ## Language for Literals
 *To be completed*